Improved Hardness Results for Min-Max Optimization with Coupled Constraints: Membership

 The membership proof by \citet{daskalakis2021complexity} proceeds roughly as follows: fixed points of $F_{\SGDA}$ are fixed points of $F_\GDA$, which are, by \Cref{th:GDA_eq_minmax}, solutions to \LRMINMAXJC.
 Additionally, the problem of computing fixed points of $F_{\SGDA}$ is in \PPAD through a standard reduction to \Brouwer.

 \begin{theorem}[ {\cite[Theorem~5.2]{daskalakis2021complexity}}] \GDAFPJC is in \PPAD. \end{theorem}

-Extending this result to the case of bilinear constraints introduces fundamental complications, which can be understood by looking at the well-known equivalence between VIs and approximate fixed points of the safe gradient steps (see \citet{facchinei2003finite} and \Cref{th:VI_eq_sgda} for details).
+Extending this result to the case of independent constraints introduces fundamental complications, which can be understood by looking at the well-known equivalence between VIs and approximate fixed points of the safe gradient steps (see \citet{facchinei2003finite} and \Cref{th:VI_eq_sgda} for details).
 In particular, when the constraints are jointly convex, the problem reduces to a single player optimizing a ``complicated'' function on the joint set $K$.
-However, with bilinear constraints there is no straightforward single-player formulation or VI formulation of the problem.
+However, with independent constraints, there is no straightforward single-player formulation or VI formulation of the problem.
 As we already pointed out, $F_{\GDA}$ does not guarantee the resulting points to be feasible.
 Moreover, even with jointly convex constraints, solutions to $F_{\GDA}$ and $F_{\SGDA}$ are not equivalent as fixed points of $F_{\GDA}$ are not necessarily fixed points of $F_{\SGDA}$ (see \Cref{ex:eq_not_vi}).

-This suggests that we should look to a larger class of problems to provide existence results for bilinear constraints.
-As we demonstrate in the following section, min-max problems with bilinear constraints are equivalent to QVIs rather than VIs, making the original approach inapplicable.
+This suggests that we should look to a larger class of problems to provide existence results for independent constraints.
+As we demonstrate in the following section, min-max problems with independent constraints are equivalent to QVIs rather than VIs, making the original approach inapplicable.